PayToUse/minecraft-nofpscap/README.md

 Download the zip, extract and read the Readme file

 # Compatibility
-All versions of minecraft bedrock, Java is incompatible
+All versions of minecraft bedrock, Java is incompatible, i mean, java fps cap can be set whether 10 to unlimited / 250 fps, it can also be set to custom on it's options file

 # Feedback
 Email is paytousebloxy1774@gmail.com